robertwenink/themeworkmakesthedreamwork/README.md

 - Citations support through the {{< cite "yourcitation" >}} shortcode, based on [hugo-cite](https://github.com/loup-brun/hugo-cite).
   Supports textcite through appending the citekey with a '-' like {{< cite "yourcitation-" >}}.
 - Proper Katex support, with horizontally scrolling equations for mobile and a makeshift referencing system (not available through built-in Katex) using \cref{..} and \label{..}.
+- Built-in pdf viewer based on [hugo-embed-pdf-shortcode](https://github.com/anvithks/hugo-embed-pdf-shortcode), but WITH the annotations layer (hyperlinks, etc) enabled.
-- Corrected lightgallery style
+- Corrected lightgallery style.
-- Posts section layout with filtering options per categorie
+- Posts section layout with filtering options per category.
-- Added possibility to add a posts series (also displayed in the Posts section)
+- Added possibility to add a posts series (also displayed in the Posts section).
-- Many small style and formatting improvements that make more sense to me
+- Many small style and formatting improvements that make more sense to me.

 ## Add the theme
 Add the theme to your hugo project using: